cs3110/textbook/_sources/chapters/correctness/black_glass_box.md

 let max3 x y z = x
 ```

-The test `max 2 1 1` is path complete, but doesn't reveal the error.
+The test `max3 2 1 1` is path complete, but doesn't reveal the error.

 ## Glass-box Testing of Data Abstractions